-Explore the picturesque villages of the Cinque Terre National Park
+- Visit the picturesque villages of Cinque Terre National Park

-Experience Portofino Natural Park and the S. Fruttuoso Abbey
+- Experience Portofino Natural Park and San Fruttuoso Abbey

-Enjoy the local cuisine and its excellent wines
+- Enjoy Italian cuisine and sample the excellent local wines

 Arrival at Levanto.
-You will check in in the central hotel and have free time to enjoy this lovely village.
-Levanto is an ancient town, known as the “Gateway to the Cinque Terre, The famous Church of Saint Andrew, the castle, the lovely hills and the beautiful beach are all worth visiting.
-Welcome dinner with a Ligurian cuisine menu and overnight stay in hotel *** in Levanto.
+You will check in at the central hotel and have free time to enjoy this lovely village.
+Levanto is an ancient town, known as the “Gateway to the Cinque Terre, The famous Church of Saint Andrew, the castle, the lovely hills, and the beautiful beach are all worth visiting.

 Meeting with your local guide and enjoy your first walk across the Punta Mesco Cape.
 Your hike begins along Levanto’s medieval walls following an ancient trade route passing through olive groves and terraced vineyards.
-You eventually reach the lovely village of Monterosso al Mare with its elegant historical centre and the “Capuchin Monastery”.
-In the afternoon, train back to Levanto and over night stay.
+You eventually reach the lovely village of Monterosso al Mare with its elegant historical center and the “Capuchin Monastery”.
+In the afternoon, train back to Levanto and overnight stay.

 Today enjoy a spectacular walk!
 Reach the village of Camogli, the land of the Thousand White Sailing Ships, still retains its old and strong maritime tradition linked to the nearby town of Genoa during the Maritime Republics.
 From here we will hike to the stunning Abbey of San Fruttuoso.
 This secluded haven, which can only be reached on foot or by boat, is picturesquely situated in a small, rocky cove.
 You may choose to continue on a scenic two-hour walk to Portofino into the forest of oaks, Mediterranean flowers and the terraces of olive trees or take a boat to Santa Margherita (with a possible stop in Portofino).
 From Santa Margherita take a train back to Levanto and stay overnight in Levanto.